Prototypist1/TaskChain/ReadMe.md

 ## Why?

 It fills a few holes in `System.Collections.Generic`.
-Specifically, it has thread safe list, a thread safe set and its dictionary implementation has thread safe delegate methods.
+Specifically, it has a thread safe list, a thread safe set and its dictionary implementation has thread safe delegate methods.

 ## What thread safe types does it provide?